plungepool/wiki-dot-plungepool-dot-dev/src/bonsai.md

 - **Autumn**: a low Nitrogen fertilizer like **NPK 3:6:6**
 - "More and more, experts are favoring using a balanced fertilizer throughout the growing season, and slowly decreasing the amount applied towards the end of the growing season."

+### when something goes wrong.

+- **Yellowing or crisp leaves** - Too much sunlight.
+- **Leaf scorch** - In winter/spring indicated that soil is too dry in, in summer indicated soil is too wet.
+- **Pests** - Often will hide on the undersides of leaves and cause visual abnormalities.
+Spray with a natural pesticide and soak leaves from the top and bottom thoroughly.

 ## chinese elm ("elmer").

 ![Chinese Elm 2023-03-23](../media/Chinese%20Elm%202023-03-23.jpg)